 Even though they are the first on the scene during an emergency, paramedics are definitely not paid like doctors.
 According to Bureau of Labor statistics, paramedics pull down an average of $16.77 an hour, making affordable coverage a necessity.

 When shopping for coverage, one of the most important factors to consider is the policy limit.
 Verify that the limits are enough to cover the cost of a major lawsuit.
-A Trusted Choice agent will help you determine what coverage limits you should be carrying and find a policy that fits your budget.
+An independent insurance agent will help you determine what coverage limits you should be carrying and find a policy that fits your budget.

 Also, verify how defense costs are handled by the policy.
 Some policies subtract the cost of legal defense from the claim limit, which means there will be less money to pay any judgments or settlements, potentially leaving you on the hook for the balance.
 Look for a policy that pays your defense costs on top of the claim limits.